 - Preheat the oven to 250°F.

-- Coat the ribs in oil and then season them well with salt and pepper and add them to a baking sheet lined with aluminum foil.
+- Season the ribs well with salt and pepper and add them to a baking sheet lined with aluminum foil.
 Bake for 90 minutes.

 - Meanwhile, combine all of the BBQ sauce ingredients in a saucepan and slowly bring to a boil over medium-high heat.
 Reduce the heat to medium-low and gently simmer until dark, thick, and richly flavored 10 to 15 minutes.

 - At the end of the first 90 minutes, increase the oven temperature up to 350 degrees F. Then turn the ribs over and baste them with BBQ sauce.

-- After that, in 30-minute intervals, turn the ribs each time you baste with sauce.
-After about 3 hours, the meat will begin to fall apart – you’ll notice this when you turn the ribs during basting.
+- In 30-minute intervals, turn the ribs each time you baste with sauce.
+After 90 minutes, the meat will begin to be fall apart tender – you’ll notice this when you turn the ribs during basting.

-- Once the ribs are tender, baste them one more time and then move them under to the broiler.
+- Once the ribs are tender, baste them one more time and then move them under the broiler.

-- Let the ribs cook a minute or two to caramelize the sauce.
-They can char fast so be sure to man the oven during the broil process.
+- Broil the ribs for a minute or two just to caramelize the sauce.
+The sugars in teh sauce can char fast so be sure to stay close to the oven during the broiling process.